Integration with AWS API Gateway

 ]

-# Replace with the ARN of the domainname that will be doing the mTLS termination
+# Replace with the ARN of the domain name that will be doing the mTLS termination

-Resource = "arn:aws:apigateway:us-west-2::/domainnames/sandbox.dev.spirl.net"
+Resource = "arn:aws:apigateway:us-west-2::/domainnames/example.dev.spirl.net"

 }